 - Defective products

 - Mesothelioma/asbestos exposure

 - Truck accidents

-After any circumstance that results in the devastating loss of a loved one, contact our wrongful death lawyers for a free consultation to discuss your personal injury case.
+After any circumstance that results in the devastating loss of a loved one, contact our wrongful death lawyers for a free consultation to discuss your personal injury case and learn your legal options.
 We may be able to help you hold one or more parties in Los Angeles accountable.
-Our lawyers are committed to rooting out negligence in our community – especially negligence that kills.
+Our personal injury attorneys are committed to rooting out negligence in our community – especially negligence that kills.
 Filing a wrongful death claim and/or survival action could protect others in LA by forcing negligent parties to take responsibility for their actions.
 It could also help your family move forward with invaluable financial stability.

 Proving a Wrongful Death Claim in California

 Before you can recover any compensation for a loved one’s death, you or your attorney will have to prove that wrongful death occurred.
 In general, proving a wrongful death claim takes evidence that someone was negligent and that this caused your loved one’s fatal injury.
 You will not need to prove that the defendant tried to kill your loved one, or even that he or she meant to injure your loved one.
 Instead, the burden of proof is based on the legal theory of negligence.
 Negligence is made up of four main elements your experienced wrongful death attorney must prove to be more likely true than not true.